Hi. I’m Jaye.

 I’ve wielded my magical weapon for a long time now.
-When I started having kids, taking pictures became a way for me to freeze and keep those little moments that made up the long days of being a mother to babies and toddlers.
+When I started having my own kids, taking pictures became a way for me to freeze and keep those little moments that made up the long days of being a mother to babies and toddlers.
 Over time, I have come to realize that most of the memories that I have from the fog of those early years are anchored in my mind by photographs that I took.
 Trust me when I tell you that as much as you think you’ll remember every detail of these crazy years, the memories will fade.
 My kids are now 15, 14, 11 and 7, and there’s no way I could hold onto these moments with them without the help of my trusty freeze ray gun.
 And I really want to hang onto them.
 I appreciate how beautiful these moments are — more beautiful than anything I can buy in a store.
-My freeze ray gun (and the books I make) allow me to hold onto them — to keep them safe.
-To enjoy and share.
+My freeze ray gun (and the books I make) allow me to hold onto them — to enjoy and share.
 That’s not all though — photography isn’t only about archiving moments for me.
 Taking pictures has helped me see the beauty in my own life, even when I’m not taking pictures.
 Pretty great, right?

 I’ve been doing this family lifestyle photography thing for other people as The Life in Your Year Photography since 2010.
 I’ve gotta say, it’s awesome — truly the best job ever.
 I love what I do, and I have lots of fun with my clients.
 I think that shines through my images, and I assume it’s one of the main reasons why my clients have me back year after year.